apigee/apigeecli/README.md

 ### <a name="createapi"/> create

 Import or create an API Proxy.
-If a bundle (zip) is supplied, it is imported else, it creates an empty proxy in the Org
+Creates an API Proxy using existing an bundle (zip) or OpenAPI Specification document.
+If omitted, it creates an empty proxy in the Org

 ```bash
 apigeecli apis create -o org -n proxy